daedalus/GSMpinRecovery/README.md

 # GSMpinRecovery
 GSM pin recovery

-WARNING: This tool may block your GSM SIM card and if you dont have your PUK anotated you will not be able to unblock it.
+__WARNING__: _This tool may block your GSM SIM card and if you dont have your PUK annotated you will not be able to unblock it._

 ```